Accessing the eRVin Raspberry Pi Desktop

 - Now double click on the configuration you just created, you will be prompted to enter the eRVin ID and Password.
 Unless you have changed it, the eRVin ID is ‘pi’ and the default password is ‘ervin2020’.
 Check the Remember Password box so you don’t need to type it in next time:

 - Click OK and you should be presented with a screen similar to the following – you are connected to your RPi!
-If your image looks small or low resolution, read on for how to fix that.
+If your image looks small or low resolution, continue on to the Now What section for info about how to fix that.

 This post describes a connectivity prerequisite required to do some other procedures that will be the topic of other posts.
 Feel free to poke around but do so at your own risk.
 We don’t suggest making any settings changes or other modifications except for those described below.